Well-built user personas are a great guiding star for any communication-type of project. How can we extend their lifespan beyond normal use?

 Jen runs into a lot of issues and is no stranger to contacting customer support.
 She’s loyal and pretty happy with the game because they’re so proactive in fixing her troubles.
 Customer support leaders use the Jen persona to craft better support content and customer service experiences.

-While customer support reps know what Jen’s, and customers like her, qualms are with the service through phone and email logs, that’s only one part of the story.
+While customer support reps know what qualms Jen and customers like her have with the service through phone and email logs, that’s only one part of the story.

 Primary and secondary research are a great first step toward building user personas.
 But, what about using all of the data that marketers collect from customers and users across tools and campaigns?

 Data-augmented personas are progressive and continue to improve as more user data is collected.
-They’re great because of two things:
+They’re great for two primary reasons:

 Let’s return to our example.

 Using interaction data can add behavioral layers to persona creation that outweigh simple demographic and declarative data-based ones.
-New behavioral layers, like how frequent and with what intensity personas interact and use certain parts of brands, can deepen our understanding of customers.
+New behavioral layers that tell us things like how frequent and with what intensity personas interact and use certain parts of brands, can deepen our understanding of customers.

 This doesn’t mean we abandon market research and other declarative data.
 It’s through the combination of that and interaction and behavioral data where we can create universal, holistic understanding of users.